-- Analysis and discussion of inherent uncertainty associated with estimating and accounting for GHG emissions. - Planned short-term reductions in the Carbon Footprint.
+- Disclosure of biogenic carbon emissions, - Exclusions of non-material GHG emissions and rationale, - Analysis and discussion of inherent uncertainty associated with estimating and accounting for GHG emissions, - Planned short-term reductions in the carbon footprint.

-Accounting and disclosure of the Carbon Footprint for the Supply Chain is a first step.
+Accounting and disclosure of the carbon footprint for the Supply Chain is a first step.
 Accounting for emissions in the Irving Forest Supply Chain was prioritized due to high interest from stakeholders.
-Accounting for the Carbon Footprint of other J.D.
+Accounting for the carbon footprint of other J.D.
 Irving, Limited affiliated companies that are not related to the Forest Supply Chain may be disclosed in future years by way of separate Qualifying Explanatory Statements that are specific to such business or group of businesses.
 The timing of future accounting and disclosure for other Irving businesses may depend on a number of factors, including requirements of accepted GHG accounting standards or regulations and the level of priority determined by interest from stakeholders.
-In this regard, two additional business units have been added to the Supply Chain for 2021.

-The Supply Chain is committed to maintaining Carbon Neutrality within the Boundary from the year 2021 until the end of 2023.
+- The Supply Chain is committed to maintaining Carbon Neutrality within the boundary from the year 2022 until the end of 2024. - In 2024, Irving will repeat this process under PAS2060:2014 and disclose its 2023 Carbon Footprint in the Supply Chain in an updated QES.